MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 To learn more about license plans that include Power Automate capabilities, go to [Types of Power Automate licenses](/power-platform/admin/power-automate-licensing/types) and the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
 To learn more about the limits and performance profile of license plans, go to [Limits of automated, scheduled, and instant flows](/power-automate/limits-and-config).

-### When should I choose Power Automate 'Process' versus 'Premium'?
+### Which Power Automate licenses do I need?

 Microsoft recommends that most organizations buy the Power Automate premium license for every user in their organization.
-Purchase the Power Automate process license for every machine that runs unattended automation.
+Purchase the Power Automate process license for every business process or machines that runs unattended automation, and the Power Automate Hosted RPA add-on if you want to build, test and run your desktop flow automation with zero infrastructure.

-The Premium user plan is intended for a human user to support the broad adoption of an automation culture in an organization.
+The Premium user plan is intended for a human user to support the broad adoption of an automation culture in an organization and is required for RPA developers to build and manage desktop flows on the Power Automate portal.

-The Process plan is intended for core enterprise process automations that are typically automated back-end activities (not run manually by a person).
+The Process license is intended for core enterprise process automations that are typically automated back-end activities (not run manually by a person).
 For example, every organization needs processes for invoice processing or HR onboarding that are mandatory to the normal operation of the business.
 These processes can vary in size and complexity, ranging from small-scale initiatives to large-scale endeavors spanning multiple flows interconnected by shared data sources.
 For example, an invoice processing process has multiple flows handling an invoice from creation through approvals to payment.
 All the flows are part of one business process as they are all handling an invoice through multiple steps to closure.

 By obtaining a Process license, organizations ensure that all the flows within the business process are appropriately licensed.
 This enables the deployment and management of interconnected flows as a cohesive unit, facilitating application lifecycle management (ALM) and optimized performance.